manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 ## Deinstall EM

-> **Caution:** Do not deinstall the repository database (Oracle Database 19c) before deinstalling EM.
+> **Caution**: Do not deinstall the repository database (Oracle Database 19c) before deinstalling EM.
 Else, it will return an error `The OMS delete of EMGC_OMS1 has failed.`

 - Run `deinstall` manually
 - Deinstall using script